On the large genus asymptotics of Weil-Petersson volumes: Abstract

 \section{Abstract}

-A relatively fast algorithm for evaluating Weil-Petersson volumes of moduli spaces of complex algebraic curves is proposed.
+A relatively fast algorithm for evaluating Weil-Peters-son volumes of moduli spaces of complex algebraic curves is proposed.
 On the basis of numerical data, a conjectural large genus asymptotics of the Weil-Petersson volumes is computed.
 Asymptotic formulas for the intersection numbers involving $\psi$-classes are conjectured as well.
-The precision of the formulas is high enough to believe that they are exact.
+The accuracy of the formulas is high enough to believe that they are exact.

 The aim of this note is to report on the recent progress in computing Weil-Petersson volumes of moduli spaces of complex algebraic curves (with or without marked points) that resulted from better programming, software and hardware as compared to \cite{Z}.
 The numerical evidence led us to a plausible guess about their large genus asymptotic behavior that may have further applications in algebraic geometry, combinatorics, dynamical systems and string theory.